 Ms. Lake stated Resident A was diagnosed with COVID-19 but was testing negative before he passed away.
-Ms. Lake stated Resident A's health was declining for a period of time before he passed but especially the last few weeks when he was noticeably weaker Ms. Lake stated Resident A did have a fall a few weeks before he passed away.
+Ms. Lake stated Resident A's health was declining for a period of time before he passed but especially the last few weeks when he was noticeably weaker.
+Ms. Lake stated Resident A did have a fall a few weeks before he passed away.
 Ms. Lake stated Resident A was found on his stomach on the floor.
-Ms. Lake stated Resident A was found on his stomach on the floor.
-Ms. Lake stated Resident A was found on his stomach on the floor.
+Ms. Lake stated Careline Hospice was contacted and that is when they ordered the lift.
 Ms. Lake stated Resident A never went under his bed from any fall because his bed was not high enough for him to go under.
 Ms. Lake stated Careline Hospice evaluated Resident A after his fall and assisted Ms. Lake to get him off the floor.
 Ms. Lake stated Careline Hospice found that Resident A incurred any severe injuries from the fall and did not have any concerns.
 I reviewed a communication log from October 3, 2022, which provided the same details from this incident.